DennisVN/weather-app/README.md

 - Icon source from Open Weather :(https://openweathermap.org/img/wn/10d@2x.png) Free
 - Image taken from Unsplash : (https://images.unsplash.com) Free

-## Thank again for peepin, can't wait to see you for our next @becodeorg Project !
+## Thanks again for peepin, can't wait to see you for our next @becodeorg Project !